 Put People First:

 - Consider your actions: Everything we do and say matters.
-What message are we sending to our peers, our boss and our team with our actions and words?
+What message are we sending to our peers, our boss, and our team with our actions and words?

 - Servant leadership: As a young Army officer, I had the perception that my job was to be “in charge” and tell people what to do.
-Well, sometimes that is the role of a leader, but most of the time it’s helping people maximize their potential and lead them to what is possible that they previously thought was impossible.
+Well, sometimes that is the role of a leader, but most of the time it’s helping people maximize their potential and leading them to what is possible that they previously thought was impossible.

 - Gratitude cures frustration: After some previous life hardships, I worried.
 A lot.
 I suddenly found myself gripping my steering wheel really tight all the time.
 Then a friend posted a comment about gratitude.
 I started being deliberate in having gratitude for the countless blessings I’ve been given.
 It changed my life.
 I stopped worrying and started enjoying my situation, no matter how challenging it may be.
 Bring that gratitude to work.